OpenTranslationBible/open-bible/en-GB/49.Ephesians/md/ephesians-04.md

 ## Ephesians 4:2

-with all humility and gentleness, with patience, bearing with one another in love.
+with complete humility and gentleness, with patience, supporting one another in love.

 ## Ephesians 4:3